2017 Barolo, Diego e Damiano Barale, Piedmont, Italy

 Diego e Damiano Barale

-Situated in the village of Barolo, Barale are one of the great winemaking names of Piedmont, with a winemaking legacy dating back to the 17th century.
-Nowadays, there are a few famous branches to this family; both Barale-Rinaldi and Bartolo Mascarello have become Barolo royalty.
-Relatively new kids on the block – fratelli Diego and Damiano Barale – are the latest and most exciting new shoot off this impressive lineage.
-The brothers took the helm in 2012, following in the footsteps of their late father Carlo.
-If the quality of their ’18 Barolo is anything to go by, they have already achieved the quality needed to become a household name.
+Situated in the village of Barolo, Barale is one of the great winemaking names of Piedmont, with a winemaking legacy dating back to the 17th century.
+Brothers Diego and Damiano Barale are the latest and most exciting new branch of this impressive lineage.
+The brothers took the helm in 2012, following in the footsteps of their late father Carlo, and are committed to producing incredible vintage-specific wines from select parcels across Barolo and Monforte.

 Nebbiolo